CatherineTrevor/gothenburg-netball/README.md

 # Deployment:

-NB: During deployment, I had a few occassions where I duplicated commits, in particular at the beginning, and did not commit as often as I should.
+NB: During deployment, I had a few occasions where I duplicated commits, in particular at the beginning, and did not commit as often as I should.
 This I tried to rectify as I continued to build the site.

 This project was developed using Gitpod, committed to git and pushed to Github using the built-in functionality.